vitejs/vite/docs/guide/features.md

 ### `@import` Inlining and Rebasing

 Vite is pre-configured to support CSS `@import` inlining via `postcss-import`.
-Vite alises are also respected for CSS `@import`.
+Vite aliases are also respected for CSS `@import`.
 In addition, all CSS `url()` references, even if the imported files are in different directories, are always automatically rebased to ensure correctness.

 `@import` aliases and URL rebasing are also supported for Sass and Less files (see [CSS Pre-processors](#css-pre-processors)).